University of Edinburgh CMALT Holders

 Information Services Group, University of Edinburgh

 When I wrote my initial CMALT application in 2008 I was just about to leave University of Leeds to embark on a new adventure in a new role as Head of Learning Technologies at University of Oxford.
 I stayed in that role for 6 years, becoming Director of Academic IT as the teams and workload grew.
-During my time there I experienced a number of significant shifts in my thinking particularly around received learning technology wisdom and the true nature of ‘a community practice’.
-My move to Edinburgh in 2014 has brought me back into the world of large classes and overloaded student systems.
-I am now working with colleagues whose specialist areas are varied and complex.
+During my time there I experienced a number of significant shifts in my thinking particularly around received learning technology wisdom and the true nature of ‘a community of practice’.
+My move to Edinburgh in 2014 brought me back into the world of large classes and overloaded student systems.
 The University of Edinburgh has taken some ‘interesting’ IT decisions in the past.
-Along with the rest of the senior management teams I am currently involved in a major programme of digital transformation and innovation in central IT which provides a new opportunity to communicate and disseminate effective practice, service excellence and shake up some of the old ways of doing things.
-Each institution is different and in each there is a vertiginous learning curve, but there are core areas of content and understanding which underpin our work as learning technologists and a healthy attitude to updating, learning and reflection is essential.
-I have become re-certified via CMALT in 2017 and I’m happy to share my portfolio and my blog http://thinking.is.ed.ac.uk/melissa/about-melissa/cmalt/
+Along with the rest of the senior management teams I am currently involved in a major programme of digital transformation and innovation in central IT which provides a new opportunity to communicate and disseminate effective practice and shake up some of the old ways of doing things.
+Each institution is different and in each there is always a vertiginous learning curve.
+There are core areas of content and understanding which underpin our work as learning technologists and a healthy attitude to updating, learning and reflection is essential.
+I re-certified via CMALT in 2017 upgraded to Senior CMALT in 2018 and 2021.
+I’m happy to share my portfolio and my blog SCMALT – Melissa Highton (ed.ac.uk)

 Edinburgh Law School